For current COVID-19 information, see LegalHelpBC.ca

 2.5 Privacy Officer – means the individual designated responsibility for ensuring that the Society complies with this policy and the Act.

 The Society is accountable for personal information in its custody and control from employees, volunteers, donors, customers, participants or the public.

 The Society is responsible for the protection of personal information under its custody or control when dealing with third parties.
 Care in collecting, using and disclosing personal information is essential to continued public trust in the privacy practices of the Society.

-The Society has appointed Linda Windibank, Finance Manager, and Dave Nolette, Communications and Web Manager, as Privacy Officers (see section 3.12).
+The Society has appointed Dave Nolette, Communications and Web Manager, as Privacy Officer (see section 3.12).

 3.2 Purposes for Collection, Use, and Disclosure

-The Society collects and uses personal information for the following purposes:
+The Society may collect personal information for the following purposes:

 Consent may also be implied where an individual is given notice that personal information will be collected, used or disclosed, and a reasonable opportunity to opt-out.

 Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), individuals can withhold or withdraw their consent for the Society to use their personal information.
 A decision to withhold or withdraw consent may restrict the Society’s ability to provide a particular service or product.

 The Society will disclose personal information to third parties in the following situations: